J-Burgess/GeneSys/README.md

 GeneSys is a pipeline that takes in raw FASTQ paired end data, aligns to a reference genome and performs variant calling.
 Subsequently, the called variants are intersected with known pathogenic variants from ClinVAR.
 Outputs are a tab separated text file containing variants which were called and also found in the ClinVAR database.

+## TODO
+Currently the container is built using the main branch of the repository.
+This is fine for testing on my system as the configuration file contains paths to data relative to my system.
+To make it portable I will soon update with the ability to provide a configuration file via the singularity run command so that other users can easily run the pipeline without having to make their own copy of the repo and modify configs.

 ## Singularity container

 This Singularity container sets up a fresh Ubuntu install with Miniconda and Mamba, and installs the Snakemake package along with other dependencies required for the GeneSys pipeline.
 The GeneSys repository is also cloned to /genesys/repo within the container.